 The importance of aligning your organic and paid social strategies

-In 2019, we no longer need to preach the virtue of adopting a paid social strategy.
-Social Media, Facebook and Instagram in particular, continues to dominate the digital advertising space, with more and more brands and companies switching to a paid advertising model to drive results
+As social media begins to mature as a marketing channel, we no longer need to preach the virtue of adopting a paid social strategy.
+Social media, Facebook and Instagram in particular, continue to dominate the digital advertising space, with more and more brands and companies switching to a paid advertising model to drive results

 It’s easy to see the appeal, the data heavy and rapid-fire nature of social ads makes justifying their use a breeze when it comes to allocating resource, but with the rise of paid social, it’s not too difficult to let your organic social strategy take a back seat.

 Letting your organic social strategy slide though, can really hinder your paid social efforts.
 Although business owners have gotten frustrated with the big hitters in recent years, as platforms have suppressed brands’ organic reach, there is still great value in a great organic social strategy and a particular worth to your paid strategy.